 Phtlalates are a type of chemical substance that are commonly used as plasticisers.
 Plasticisers are commonly used in paints and plastics to give these products increased flexibility and durability.
 The largest use of plasticisers within Europe is within PVC wire and cable applications within industrial and consumer electronics and electrical wiring.
 Within PVC plasticisers are used to make the PVC soft and bendable.

-Magnaflux currently uses a low level of the phthalate DINP (diisononyl phthalate) within its contrast paints (104A, 104Plus, WCP-2) and also in our solvent-removeable and water-washable penetrant SKL-SP2.
+Magnaflux currently uses a low level of the phthalate DINP (diisononyl phthalate) within its contrast paint WCP-2 and in our solvent-removeable and water-washable penetrant SKL-SP2.

 The only current restrictions on the use of the plasticiser DINP are as follows: